opsdroid/skill-word-of-the-day/README.md

-# opsdroid skill hello
+# opsdroid skill word of the day

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to tell you the [word of the day](http://www.oed.com/) from Oxford English Dictionary.

 ## Requirements